alkacon/mercury-template/README.md

 * 'Meta info' element element that can be dropped on any page to add SEO meta information
 * 'Form' element that allows you to create even complex email forms without a single line of code.
 * 'Navigation' element for the generation of head menu and / or sidebar navigations.
-* 'Sitemap' element for the gernation sitemaps.
+* 'Sitemap' element for the generation of sitemaps.
 * 'Shariff social media' element based on [Shariff](https://github.com/heiseonline/shariff).
 * [Disqus](https://disqus.com/) comments function that can be placed on any page.
 * Full featured search function with support for categories, facets and "did you mean" suggestions in case of misspellings.
 * Privacy policy functions that display a cookie banner and enable users to manage their cookie preferences.
+* Flexible header layout group that allows to create multiple header layouts easily.

 Each of the above functionality can be placed on a web page using OpenCms unique drag & drop mechanism.
 Many of the elements include multiple format options and can create dozens of output variations.